zorborac/tweet-mapper/README.md

 rather than npm start from the root folder.

+### Notes

+Playing with the constants in /api/config/twitter.js and /app/js/controllers.js sllows one to alter behavior of app.
+Currently it's optimized for my relatively weak machine.
+A stronger machine could likely handle more total displayed tweets and higher tweet throughput.

 ### Troubleshooting

 The node.js app defaults to port 5000.
 If this is in use on your system it will fail to launch.